nh-server/switch-guide/docs/homebrew/nxtheme-installer.md

     #### **What you need:**

-    The latest release of <a href="https://github.com/exelix11/SwitchThemeInjector/releases" target="_blank">**Switch Theme Injector**</a>
+    The latest release of [**Switch Theme Injector**](https://github.com/exelix11/SwitchThemeInjector/releases)

     - You need to download the `ReleaseVx.x.zip` on the download page

     #### **Making the theme**

     1. Unzip `ReleaseVx.x.zip` to somewhere on your PC's drive.
-    2. Open up the `SwitchThemes.exe` app.
+    1. Open up the `SwitchThemes.exe` app.
 Navigate to `NXTheme Builder`.
-    3. Select a Home menu part, A 720p image and a Layout patch.
+    1. Select a Home menu part, A 720p image and a Layout patch.
 Click on `Build NXTheme` after selecting your home menu part, image and layout patch.
-    4. Fill out the details in the window that pops up.
+    1. Fill out the details in the window that pops up.
 After filling out this window and clicking ok, you will get asked where to save the NXTheme file.
 Save this file to a temporary folder.
-    5. Repeat step 3 and 4 for every Home Menu part of the Switch you want to modify.
+    1. Repeat step 3 and 4 for every Home Menu part of the Switch you want to modify.

 === "**Mac / Linux / ChromeOS**"